w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 ### Attributes

-A collection can hold the following types of attributes:
+An item can hold the following types of attributes:

 - **System attributes.** These attributes can only be set or unset by the pallet.
 Examples include locking an item for runtimes that use the fractionalization pallet.
 This is also how users can